elastisys/compliantkubernetes-apps/README.md

             - "User Name"
     ```
 - Internal user database:
-  - Log in to Kibana using the admin account.
+  - Log in to OpenSearch Dashboards using the admin account.
   - Create an account for the user.
   - Give the `kibana_user` and `kubernetes_log_reader` roles to the user.